niieani/node-webpackify/README.md

 ## Performance

-Since loaders can be slow, and `require`'s are synchronous, a lot could still be done to make `webpackify-node` faster:
+Since loaders can be slow, and `require`'s are synchronous, a lot could still be done to make `node-webpackify` faster:
 - long-term caching based on file timestamps (like `babel-register`)
 - improving logic for early bailing